As an Amazon Associate I earn from qualifying purchases. Click for details.

 It may feel silly to talk out loud to a spirit as if he or she were physical.
-But, maybe that will help the ghost feel more comfortable with you.
+But that can help the ghost feel more comfortable with you.

 Many ghost hunters expect to wait at any haunted site for at least 20 – 45 minutes before anything ghostly happens.

-Some ghost photographers recommend waiting that long before taking photos, even if ghosts seem obviously present.
+Also, some ghost photographers wait that long before taking photos, even if ghosts seem obviously present.

 It’s difficult to make generalities about ghosts.

 Few ghosts act like they do in fiction, movies, and on some TV shows.
 Ghosts may behave one way at one site, and completely differently at another.

 Ghosts are individuals.
 Remember that.

 Keep an open mind and be very patient.